infinite-mind-pictures-inc/Infinite-Mind-Wiki/content/sustainability_lab/Day-1/01_choose_animal.md

 # Choose Your Animal

 Pick a special animal companion for your adventure.
-Build a small shelter or habitat that fits its natural environment.
+You will need to build a small shelter or habitat that fits its natural environment later.

 ## Next Steps
 ⬅️ [Back: Outline](/sustainability_lab/Day-1/00_getting_started)